heesookiim/C-Design-Lab/README.md

 - [ ] Try to get bbox first then the key points
 - [ ] Triangulate to get the depth
 - [ ] Penalize the model for the points being to far from each other

+### 4/12/2023
+Rough draft:
+1. Model training -> do it through Google Colab
+2. Import the trained model from Google Drive to local device
+3. Implement "get_keypoints.py"
+- performs evaluation of the detected keypoints
+- send the keypoint data to "get_pnp.py"
+- condition:
+	-> if there are 5 keypoints in bbox range, then it's valid -> set bbox threshold to 96% // in Detectron2 Tutorial, there was an image that detects a baby's head as a balloon with 95% accuracy in bbox

+Ideas for improvements:
+- More data

+Overall plan:
+- Friday 4/14: get more data
+- Monday 4/17: start to implement "get_keypoints.py"